sergeicodes/a11yfacts/README.md

 # Accessibility Facts

-To help businesses to make their decisions towards accessibility, it would be nice to have a place where different facts about accessibility are collected.
-For better readability all facts should be supported by illustrations.
-References to all facts should be provided.
+To help businesses to **make their decisions** towards accessibility, it would be nice to have a place where **different facts about accessibility are collected**.
+For better readability all facts should be supported by **illustrations**. **References** to all facts should be provided.

 ## Ideas

 * Facts can be filtered by categories (disability type, geo location, social group, etc.)
 * Fact cards are collected on a landing page, but there are separate pages for each fact (with references and supporting info)
-* Facts can be published as text, illustrations can be added later
+* Facts can be published first as text, illustrations can be added later

 ## Facts